AXRoux/FOR578-Study-Guide/how_to_learn.md

     Recognize the importance of regularly updating threat models to reflect the evolving threat landscape and organizational priorities

 # FOR578.2: The Fundamental Skillset: Intrusion Analysis

+    Primary Collection Source: Intrusion Analysis

+    Understand the importance of intrusion analysis as a primary collection source for cyber threat intelligence Learn how intrusion analysis contributes to the identification, assessment, and understanding of cyber threats

+    Intrusion Analysis as a Core Skillset

+    Recognize the significance of having intrusion analysis as a core skillset within the intelligence team Study the skills and knowledge required to perform effective intrusion analysis Understand the role of continuous training and development in maintaining and enhancing intrusion analysis capabilities

+    Methods to Performing Intrusion Analysis

+    Learn the various methods and techniques used in intrusion analysis, such as log analysis, network traffic analysis, and malware analysis
+    Understand the importance of a systematic and structured approach to intrusion analysis Study the role of tools and technology in supporting intrusion analysis efforts

+    Intrusion Kill Chain

+    Understand the concept of the Intrusion Kill Chain and its application in intrusion analysis Learn the different stages of the kill chain (e.g., reconnaissance, weaponization, delivery, exploitation, installation, command and control, actions on objectives)
+    Study how to use the kill chain to identify, track, and disrupt adversary activities

+    MITRE ATT&CK

+    Learn about the MITRE ATT&CK framework and its role in intrusion analysis Understand the various tactics, techniques, and procedures (TTPs) within the framework Study how to use MITRE ATT&CK to map and analyze adversary behavior and improve defensive strategies

+    Diamond Model

+    Understand the Diamond Model of intrusion analysis and its components (adversary, capability, infrastructure, and victim) Learn how to use the Diamond Model to assess, classify, and understand threat activity Study the benefits of applying the Diamond Model in intrusion analysis and threat intelligence efforts